kramse/kramse-labs/suricatazeek/README.md

 We will use a few GUI programs, and I recommend allocating 2 cores and 2048MB memory plus 20Gb storage.

+I recommend the install with:
+* all files in a single file system
+* Use network mirror - make sure CD is NOT enabled in /etc/apt/sources.list after install
+* SSH server installed
+* Sudo installed, apt-get install sudo

 Also if you are running on VMware then install the Open VMware Tools:
 ```
 apt-get install -y open-vm-tools-desktop